KCLS (Arizona): History

 Throughout most of its history, KCLS broadcast "middle-of-the-road" or "adult contemporary" music.
 It was also an early communications link for members of the nearby Navajo tribe, broadcasting in Navajo for one hour a day from 5 to 6 in the morning until the mid-1970s.
 The station had a long tradition of local news, with several radio announcers moving on to news positions in larger markets and with networks.
 The station contracted with the National Weather Service to have their meteorologists deliver the weather.
-KCLS was also well known for broadcasting Northern Arizona University sports and also high school sports.
+KCLS was also well known for broadcasting Northern Arizona University (NAU) sports and also high school sports.

-Charles Saunders also owned stations KUPI and KQPI in Idaho Falls, Idaho at different times in the 1960s, 70s and 80s.
+Charles Saunders also owned stations KUPI and KQPI in Idaho Falls, Idaho at different times in the 1960s, 1970s and 1980s.
 Saunders, who was known as "C-J the D-J", served as mayor of Flagstaff from 1958 to 1960.

 KCLS was sold to Charles T. Goyette and James A. Kurtz in 1986.
 Shortly after, Goyette exited the partnership.
 Kurtz opted to have the land rezoned for a mobile home park, citing increased competition for listeners from new FM stations.
 On July 14, 1988, Kurtz informed general manager Anthony DeFazio that he would shut down KCLS that day.
 DeFazio would be the final voice heard over the station, delivering one last newscast at 6pm informing of KCLS's closure.

 KCLS's folding left a major void in the market, particularly for local sports.
 KVNA moved to acquire on-air talent, including DeFazio, and sports rights including Los Angeles Dodgers baseball and Flagstaff High School football.
-NAU sports migrated to KMGN 93.9 FM.
+NAU sports migrated to KMGN.